jpdillingham/NLog.RealtimeLogger/README.md

 ### NLog Configuration

+Note that the following instructions are applicable if you aren't using the NuGet package (e.g. you compiled the code yourself, or inserted the source in your project).

 Copy the RealtimeLogger.cs file into your project and rename the namespace to fit your application.
 In the example below we'll pretend we named it ```MyNamespace```.

 In your NLog configuration, add the following target: